JarateKing/jarconfig/README.md

 ### Standard Install:

 Install jarconfig directly into the custom folder.
+This is the easiest and cleanest way.

 1. Download zip file
 2. Extract to tf2's custom folder